johnehunt/java-condensed-intro/README.md

 # java-condensed-intro
-A condenses Introduction to Java
+A condensed Introduction to Java